For full version with pictures and photos, please click the following link:-

 1. Kiss, Hug or shake hand

-g someone for the first time, we would normally shake hands, or even just smile at each other.
+On meeting someone for the first time, we would normally shake hands, or even just smile at each other.
 If it’s a friend or casual acquaintance, we would hug or (between two women or a man and woman) make one kiss on the cheek.
 Normally, Asians are exempted from cheek kissing.
 However, if you are good friends, you will not be forgiven without a bear hug patting each other back.
 One of the guest speakers originally from England, took a year to wait for our first hugging.
 They felt something missing in our close Christian relationship without a hug for greetings.

 2. Shoes on or off